 - Bulk Capacitors: Located near the VRM, with large capacitance (microfarad level), used to respond to low-frequency current changes.

-- High-frequency Capacitors/On-package Capacitors: Placed as close as possible to the CPU die, or even integrated within the CPU substrate, to respond to the highest frequency transient current demands.
+- High-Frequency Capacitors / On-package Capacitors: Placed as close as possible to the CPU die, or even integrated within the CPU substrate, to respond to the highest-frequency transient current demands.

 Effective PCB-level thermal management strategies include:

-HILPCB High-Density Server PCB Manufacturing Capabilities at a Glance
+HILPCB High Density Server PCB Manufacturing Capabilities at a Glance

-Maximum Layers
+Max Layers

 64L+